 The Trauma Is Not the End, It’s the Beginning

-It turns out that trauma in our lives, in whatever form it takes, isn’t actually the thing that makes us “stronger” in this case.
+It turns out that trauma in our lives, in whatever form it takes, isn’t actually the thing that makes us “stronger”.
 All those inspirational quotes with cheesy sunsets about enduring adversity and “what doesn’t kill you makes you stronger,” they all kind of mislead you into thinking that just enduring some form of hardship is enough to steel yourself against future hardship.

 That’s not entirely true.